clj-kondo/clj-kondo/doc/linters.md

 *Keyword:* `:is-message-not-string`.

 *Description:* warn when `clojure.test/is` receives a non-string message argument.
+This linter relies on the `:type-mismatch` linter being enabled to perform type checking.

 *Default level:* `:warning`.